zammad/zammad-admin-documentation/security-thirdparty/saml.rst

    RequestedAttribute FriendlyName="Family name" Name="last_name" NameFormat="urn:oasis:names:tc:SAML:2.0:attrname-format:basic" isRequired="false"

-Now you can link accounts via "Avatar -> Profile -> Link Accounts" or login via Zammad login page.
-Alternatively you can enable :ref:`automatic_account_linking` for existing user accounts.
+Now, you should be able to link accounts in the Profile Panel under *Linked Accounts*, or log in via the Zammad login page.
+Alternately, you can enable :ref:`automatic account linking <automatic_account_linking>` for existing user accounts.